-In a circular economy , well-being is no longer based on increased manufacturing and goods.
+In a circular economy The circular economy An economic model which does not focus on producing more and more goods, but in which consumption is based on using services – sharing, renting and recycling – instead of owning.
+Materials are not destroyed in the end, but are used to make new products over and over again.
+Open term page The circular economy , well-being is no longer based on increased manufacturing and goods.
 Instead, products are shared, rented, repaired, maintained, upgraded, recycled and reused with the help of various services and digital solutions.
 Consumption does not end but becomes more sustainable.

 A shift from owning goods to using services can be advanced through producer ownership models: new business models in which companies act as owners of products throughout product life cycles.